adityag795/IntroToWinForms/README.md

 This was to test how Github works with Visual Studio.
 It is great.
 Also, this is a project to introduce windows forms to anyone who is starting with windows forms.

-Software Requirements to run this .sln file:
+Minimum Software Requirements to run this .sln file:
 - Microsoft Windows XP
 - Microsoft Visual Studio 2010
 - SQL Server Management Studio (2005 or above)